OLAM CHESED:

 The Chevra Kadisha is a sacred embodiment of these timeless values.

 A Chevra Kadisha Builder is someone who feels called to create an Olam Chesed.
-Someone who is actively working to lead and grow a Chevra Kadisha.
+Someone who is actively working to shape and grow a Chevra Kadisha.

 Every Chevra Kadisha faces opportunities and challenges.